 Although the definition of music royalties is fairly simple, defining these royalties by how they are earned is a little more complex.
 The following covers the different types of royalties that can be earned from the use of music and who is entitled to collect royalties from their use.

 Two Copyrights, Six Royalty Types

-If you are based in the US, master recording copyrights generate master royalties and digital performance royalties, earned when your master recording is played on a non-interactive streaming radio, like Pandora.
-In most countries outside of the US, a master recording also earns royalties from neighbouring rights, which are earned when a song is broadcast over the radio.
+If you are based in the US, recording copyrights generate recording royalties and digital performance royalties, earned when your recording is played on a non-interactive streaming radio, like Pandora.
+In most countries outside of the US, a recording also earns royalties from neighbouring rights, which are earned when a song is broadcast over the radio.

 The type of royalty earned, and the party owed, depends on the way a piece of music is used in a particular instance.

 Who Can Receive Royalty Payments?